 Lambda layer is saving and inspecting a Model.

-are saved by serializing the Python bytecode, whereas subclassed
+are saved by serializing the Python bytecode, which is fundamentally

 subclassed Layers are also often easier to visualize and reason about.